Sunrooms are a great way to add to your home. A sunroom allows you to transform outdoor living into indoor living. You get the best of both worlds.

-- What is the purpose? – The first conclusion a homeowner must reach when planning a sunroom project is what the purpose of the sunroom project happens to be.
+- What is the purpose? – The first conclusion a homeowner must reach when planning a sunroom project is what is the purpose of the sunroom.
 Are you looking for a year-round usable inside space that can function as a new living room?
-Are you hoping to enclose an existing concrete patio in an effort to provide protection from insects and rain, but only plan on using the space during good weather?
+Are you hoping to enclose an existing concrete patio to protect from insects and rain, but only plan on using the space during good weather?
 Will the sunroom be furnished using existing exterior patio furniture or have a matching hardwood floor to the kitchen and be furnished with brand new interior furniture?
-The purpose of the sunroom – what you plan on doing with the space – is a critical element to determine as you embark on planning your sunroom project.
+What you plan on doing with space – is a critical element to determine as you embark on planning your sunroom project.

 - Where would I like to build the sunroom? – Another essential element of planning a sunroom project is determining where the new room should be located.
 Often an existing patio or deck can be utilized as the base for the sunroom and is easily accessed with an existing door off the home.
-The main point of access should also be considered – will the room be accessed through a common area such as a kitchen or family room or require walking through a bedroom?
-Where you would like to build the sunroom is a key factor in planning your sunroom project as it can have a palpable effect on cost, design and functionality.
+Where you would like to build the sunroom is a key factor in planning your sunroom project as it can affect cost, design, and functionality.

-- How much space do sunrooms need? – Once the purpose and desired location have been determined it is essential to figure out exactly how much space you need.
+- How much space do sunrooms need? – Will it be used as an extension of the home or as an entertainment room?
+Once you establish purpose and location it is essential to figure out exactly how much space you need.
 Anticipated usage and potential furnishings are two key considerations when determining how much space you need.
-When planning your sunroom project, measure off a room in your home such as a family room or den.
-Often homeowners are surprised at how much can be accomplished with 120-160 square feet (the average sized sunroom in America).
+Measure off a room in your home such as a family room or den.
+You will be surprised at how much can be accomplished with 120-160 square feet (the average-sized sunroom in America).